evannetwork/evannetwork.github.io/docs/3000_first_steps/3400_power_apps/3410_digital_twin.md

 1. Open the basic evan.network [dashboard application](https://dashboard.test.evan.network/#/dashboard.evan)
 2. Click the [add Favorite button](http://localhost:4000/docs/first_steps/core_apps/dashboard.html) in the top right corner of the screen
 3. Add the new <b>evan Dashbard</b> and <b>evan Dashbard - new Design</b> application to your favorites.
-Using this applications, you can switch between the old and the new UI using the favorites application.<br><br>
+Using these applications, you can switch between the old and the new UI using the favorites application.<br><br>
   [![new dashboard](/docs/3000_first_steps/img/digitaltwin_new_dashboard.png){:width="50%"}](/docs/3000_first_steps/img/digitaltwin_new_dashboard.png)
   <br>
 4. open the new dashboard